joshimps/coral_cam/README.md

 - **File Output**: Leverages the PCL library to output pcd files for easy capture anaylsis

 ## Installation
-Installation is assuming a fresh install of Ubuntu 22.04 has been installed on the UpBoard Squared V2.
+Assuming a fresh install of Ubuntu 22.04 has been installed on the UpBoard Squared V2.

 1. Install the pin control driver for the Upboard following the instructions found [here](https://github.com/up-division/pinctrl-upboard).